open-telemetry/community/projects/contributor-experience.md

   to other parts of the project.
 * No explicit contributor guidebook that helps contributors to answer common questions no matter where they are on the contributors' ladder.
-* Mentorship for new contributors or contributors stepping up into new roles to make them part of the project and aware of.
+* No mentorship available for new contributors or contributors stepping up into new roles to make them part of the project and aware of expectations.
-* Only implicit and unstructured recognition for contributors, which would help contributors to feel seen and recognized.
+* Only implicit and unstructured recognition for contributors, instead of explicit recognition which would help contributors to feel seen and recognized.
-* No structure collaboration across SIGs, especially in the case of cross-cutting concerns (Security, Docs, End-User, ...)
+* No structured collaboration across SIGs, especially in the case of cross-cutting concerns (Security, Docs, End-User, ...), leading to information silos and misalignment.
 * SIGs are short of contributors and require some help to advertise their need (blog post, social posts, etc) and to lower the barrier of entry into their sub-project.